YoMIS – Style Sheet

 File format

-Hand in your manuscript in an editable format, preferably as rtf or Microsoft Word format.
+Hand in your manuscript in an editable Microsoft .docx- format.

 Length